-xiv These were: AllianceBernstein, Baillie Gifford, Goldman Sachs Asset Management, Nuveen Asset Management, and Vanguard xv Median: 42% xvi Median: 57% voted in favour of 75% of the resolutions on average, vii compared to 33% for non-members. voted in favour of all flagged shareholder resolutions for companies for which they had holdings. vix
+xiv These were: AllianceBernstein, Baillie Gifford, Goldman Sachs Asset Management, Nuveen Asset Management, and Vanguard xv Median: 42% voted in favour of 75% of the resolutions on average,^{xvii} compared to 33% for non-members.^{xviii} 16 of the 41 CA100+ members voted in favour of all flagged shareholder resolutions for companies for which they had holdings.^{xix}

-In 2024, there have been a series of high-profile exits from CA100+, mainly from large US asset managers.
-However, evidence from our sample shows that asset managers that have left CA100+ may have been dragging down the efforts of their fellow coalition members.
+In 2024, there have been a series of high-profile exits from CA100+, mainly from large US asset managers.^{xx} However, evidence from our sample shows that asset managers that have left CA100+ may have been dragging down the efforts of their fellow coalition members.
 The former members voted for considerably fewer flagged resolution in both 2022 and 2023 compared to the remaining members (Figure 7).
-Shockingly, the departing members are now supporting fewer flagged resolutions (22% on averagexi) than the institutions who have never been members, who voted on average for 38% of resolutions.xiii
+Shockingly, the departing members are now supporting fewer flagged resolutions (22% on average^{xxi}) than the institutions who have never been members, who voted on average for 38% of resolutions.^{xxii}